2012 Major League Baseball postseason: (2) Cincinnati Reds vs. (3) San Francisco Giants

-The Giants overcame a two games to none series deficit to defeat the Reds in five games and advance to the NLCS for the second time in three years.
+The Giants overcame a two-games-to-none series deficit to defeat the Reds in five games, advancing to the NLCS for the second time in three years.

 Home runs from Brandon Phillips and Jay Bruce helped the Reds steal Game 1 on the road to win their first postseason game since 1995.
 In Game 2, Bronson Arroyo outdueled San Francisco ace Madison Bumgarner as the Reds blew out the Giants to take a 2–0 series lead headed to Cincinnati, handing Bumgarner his worst postseason loss ever.
-When the series moved to Cincinnati, the Giants narrowly prevailed in an extra-inning Game 3 to avoid elimination.
+The Giants narrowly prevailed in an extra-inning Game 3 to avoid elimination.
 In Game 4, the Giants blew out the Reds to force a decisive fifth game.
 Then in Game 5, the Giants jumped out to a 6–0 lead, and Sergio Romo stopped a late rally by the Reds to preserve a two-run victory, completing the Giants’ comeback.

 The Giants were the second team to lose the first two games at home in a best-of-five series.
 However, the Giants became the first to accomplish the feat by winning all three elimination games on the road.

 To date, this is the last postseason appearance outside of the Wild Card round for the Reds.